iCodeWalker/three-js-course/readme.md

       The min property isn't at 0 because of the bevelThickness and bevelSize

       // Instead of moving the mesh, we are going to move the whole geometry with translate(...)

+# NINTH CHAPTER : LIGHTS

+      1. AmbientLight :
+            The ambient light applies omnidirectional lightning. light comes from everywhere, every direction.
+Has 2 properties 'color' and 'intensity'.

+            const ambientLight = new THREE.AmbientLight(0xffffff, 0.5)
+            scene.add(ambientLight)

+            // Same as

+            const ambientLight = new THREE.AmbientLight()
+            ambientLight.color = new THREE.Color(0xffffff)
+            ambientLight.intensity = 0.5
+            scene.add(ambientLight)

+            we can use ambient light to simulate light bouncing.

+      2. DirectionalLight :
+            The DirectionalLight will have a sun-like effect as if the sun rays were travelling in parallel.
+            Has two parameter, 'color' and 'intensity'.

+            const directionalLight = new THREE.DirectionalLight()
+            directionalLight.color = new THREE.Color(0xffffff)
+            directionalLight.intensity = 0.5

+            // To change the direction, we move the light

+            directionalLight.position.set(1, 0.25, 0)

+      3. HemisphereLight :
+            The HemisphereLight is similar to the AmbientLight but with a different color coming from the up direction (sky) and different color coming from down direction (ground).
+            Has three parameter : 'color'(skyColor), 'groundColor', 'intensity

+            const hemisphereLight = new THREE.HemisphereLight(0xff0000, 0x0000ff, 0.3)
+            scene.add(hemisphereLight)

+      4. PointLight :
+            The PointLight is almost like a lighter.
+The light starts at an infinitely small point and spreads uniformly in every direction.
+            Has two parameter : 'color', 'intensity'

+            const pointLight = new THREE.PointLight(0xff9000, 0.3)
+            scene.add(pointLight)

+            // To change the direction, we move the light pointLight.position.set(1, 0.25, 0)

+            By default the light intensity dosen't fade.
+But We can control the fade distance and how fast it fades with 'distance' and 'decay'.

+            const pointLight = new THREE.PointLight(0xff9000, 0.5, 10, 2);

+      5. RectAreaLight :
+            Works like a big rectangle lights we can see on the photoshoot set.
+It is a mix between a directional light and diffuse light.

+            Has parameter : 'color', 'intensity', 'width', 'height'

+            const rectAreaLight = new THREE.RectAreaLight(0x4e00ff, 2, 3, 3);
+            scene.add(rectAreaLight);

+            IMP : Only Works with MeshStandardMaterial and MeshPhysicalMaterial.

+            can move the light and rotate it.
+We can use lookAt(..) to rotate it more easily rectAreaLight.position.set(-1.5, 0, 1.5)
+            rectAreaLight.lookAt(new THREE.Vector3())

+      6. SpotLight :
+            SpotLight is like a flashlight.
+It's like a cone of light starting at a point and oriented in a direction.
+            Has parameter : color, intensity, distance, angle, penumbra, decay

+            const spotLight = new THREE.SpotLight(
+                  0x78ff00,
+                  0.5,
+                  10,
+                  Math.PI * 0.1,
+                  0.25,
+                  1
+            );

+            spotLight.position.set(0, 2, 3);
+            scene.add(spotLight);

+            // To rotate SpotLight we need to add its target property to the scene and move it. scene.add(spotLight.target);
+            spotLight.target.position.x = -0.75

+            IMP : Lights can cost a lot when it comes to performance.
+We have to add as few lights as posible and try to use lights that cost less.

+            Minimal Cost light : AmbientLight and HemisphereLight Moderate Cost light : DirectionalLight and PointLight High Cost light : SpotLight and RectAreaLight